bioimagesuiteweb/bisweb/doc/README.md

 ### Installing Python v3.5 or later

-A modern build of Python is needed as well, i.e. v3.5 or later.
-Emscripten will fail to install without one.
+Emscripten needs a modern version of Python, i.e. v3.5 or later, and will fail to install without one.

 On Ubuntu type: